kshedden/case_studies/methods/factor-overview.md

 A large class of powerful statistical methods considers data in which many "objects" ("observations") are measured with respect to multiple variables.
-These analyses focus on understanding the relationships among the variables as well as the relationships among the observations.
+These analyses often focus on understanding the relationships among the variables as well as the relationships among the observations.
+The data in such an analysis naturally takes the form of a rectangular array, where by convention the rows correspond to objects and the columns correspond to variables.

 For example, we may have a sample of people (the "objects") with each person measured in terms of their height, weight, age, and sex.
 In